peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Throws:**

-* <code>java.lang.UnsupportedOperationException</code> - Either this message is a multipart message, so it doesn't have its own body text, or this message has no character encoding declared or assumed for it (which is usually the case for non-text messages), or the character encoding is not supported.
+* <code>java.lang.UnsupportedOperationException</code> - This message is a "multipart/alternative"
+ message without a supported body part; or this message is a multipart message other than "multipart/alternative"; or this message has no character encoding declared or assumed for it (which is usually the case for non-text messages); or the character encoding is not supported.

 ### getContentDisposition
     public final ContentDisposition getContentDisposition()